-(1) He asked that some additional legislation be enacted, stating that-- legislative definition of the policy and meaning of the existing antitrust law.
+(1) He asked that some additional legislation be enacted, stating that - analy in the second

+"The business of the country awaits also, has long awaited and has suffered because it could not obtain, further and more explicit legislative definition of the policy and meaning of the existing antitrust law.
 Nothing hampers business like uncertainty.
 Nothing daunts or discourages it like the necessity to take chances, to run the risk of falling under the condemnation of the law before it can make sure just what the law is.